sam0x17/containerflare/README.md

   revision / project / trace fields, and disables the host command channel when unavailable.
 - **Command channel client** – talk JSON-over-STDIO (default), TCP, or Unix sockets to the host;
   the IPC layer now ships as the standalone `containerflare-command` crate for direct use.
-- **Production-ready examples** – `examples/basic` demonstrates a full Cloudflare deployment (Worker + Durable Object + container). `examples/cloudrun` mirrors the same Axum app but targets Google Cloud Run with its own Dockerfile + deployment guide.
+- **Production-ready example** – `examples/basic` targets both Cloudflare Containers and Google Cloud Run with the same codebase and Dockerfile.

 ## Installation